OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 - Input API prefix.
 The API path will be `$apiPrefix-$resourceSuffix`.
 The API Name will be `$apiPrefix-$resourceSuffix-$apiVersion`.
 - Select an existing API version or input a new API version.

-> Note: This may incur costs in your Azure Subscription if you choose to create a new instance in pervious step.
+> Note: Provisioning and deployment may incur charges to your Azure Subscription.

 ## Write OpenAPI Document